Matthew Lukin Smawfield

 How does TEP differ from general relativity?

 TEP is a generalization of GR, not a replacement.
 GR is recovered in the high-density (screened) limit.
-TEP predicts identical results for all precision GR tests (Gravity Probe B, Cassini, binary pulsars).
+TEP is constructed to recover GR to current precision in standard local, screened tests of relativity (Gravity Probe B, Cassini, binary pulsars).
 Differences emerge only in low-density, extended-source regimes where a scalar field introduces path-dependent synchronization holonomy.

 What evidence supports TEP?